World's End Club: Development and release

 The game was announced in September 2018 at the same time the company Too Kyo Games was announced as one of the four projects being worked.
 In October 2018, the game had more details announced, with the original title Death March Club (デスマーチクラブ Desu Māchi Kurabu) announced at the time, but it changed to World's End Club in 2020.
 On September 4, a launch trailer for the game was released, announcing the stealth drop of the game on Apple Arcade, and the upcoming release on Nintendo Switch in spring 2021.
 In February 2021, during a Nintendo Direct, it was announced that the title would come to Nintendo Switch on May 28, 2021.

-Before switching its target platform to Apple Arcade, World's End Club was initially announced only for personal computers; the Microsoft Windows port is set to be released on November 30, 2021.
+Before switching its target platform to Apple Arcade, World's End Club was initially announced only for personal computers; the Windows port was released to be released on November 30, 2021.
 The Too Kyo Games team worked on the premise, scenario and character design, while the team at Grounding handled the programming, action and graphic design.
 The game is localized in twelve languages.
-The initial release only featured the Japanese voice over; the game was dubbed in English for its full release.
+Kotaro Uchikoshi and Takumi Nakazawa served as the game's directors, and Kazutaka Kodaka served as a creative director.
+The initial release only featured the Japanese voice over.
+The game was dubbed in English for its full release.

 Reception

-The Apple Arcade version of World's End Club received "mixed or average reviews" according to review aggregator Metacritic.
-Reviewing the iOS version, Kevin Mai of Noisy Pixel praised the game's story, feeling of adventure, likeable cast and entertaining dialogue, but criticized the presentation, lack of depth, puzzles, and the unfinished nature of the release, ultimately giving it a score of 7.5 out of 10, urging readers to wait for the Nintendo Switch release.
+The Apple Arcade and Nintendo Switch versions of World's End Club received "mixed or average reviews" according to review aggregator Metacritic. with Sergio Velasquez of Pocket Gamer describing the story as interesting and compelling, but not suited for those looking for more action and Ryan Fabian of NookGaming recommending it to those who love slice-of-life with a hint of mystery, but stating that it doesn't live up to Kotaro Uchikoshi and Kazutaka Kodaka’s previous works.